CopernicaMarketingSoftware/Documentation/MarketingSuite/introduction.md

 # Introduction

 Our new Marketing Suite allows you to compose, send and process emailings.
-Finally, it will be replacing current set of tools completely, but even now it integrates with old tools (like database management and SOAP/REST API).
+Finally, it will be replacing current set of tools completely.
+Now it integrates with old tools (like database management and SOAP/REST API).

 [Feature parity of Marketing Suite and Publisher](copernica-docs:MarketingSuite/feature-parity)